NileshSharma31/Pandas-rag-assistant/README.md

 The system runs efficiently on CPU-only machines with as little as 4 GB RAM, making it ideal for students, offline environments, and low-resource setups.

-If you want, I can also provide:

-One-line resume bullet

-Long academic abstract

-Problem statement + objectives

-Use-case justification for viva or project defense

-Just say which one you need.